christianlafleur/docker-image-google-cloud/README.rst

-Docker Image: Ubuntu (stable) + Google Cloud SDK
+Docker Image: Alpine (latest) + Google Cloud SDK
 ================================================

-This repo contains a Concourse CI pipeline to build a Docker image based on Ubuntu (latest stable release).
+This repo contains a Concourse CI pipeline to build a Docker image based on Alpine (latest release).
 The image contains:

 - Python 2.7
 - curl